+ What is Remote Year?

 + What are the accommodations like?

 Accommodations vary from city to city, but we always provide Remotes with a private bedroom in a hotel, house, or apartment.
-Please note that a private bedroom may be part of a multi-bedroom apartment where several Remotes live together, each with their own bedroom but, possibly, sharing a bathroom.
+Please note that a private bedroom may be part of a multi-bedroom apartment where several Remotes live together, each with their own bedroom but often sharing a bathroom.
 Remote Year accommodations are clean and secure.
 They include linens, towels, and an Internet connection.
 If you have any lodging preferences or special needs, we’ll do our best to prioritize those requests.

 + Where does Remote Year travel?